 Graduate advice – How to get a job you actually want!

-This is a series of blog pieces offering advice for those who are soon to graduate, walking through the steps you can take to help you land the job you want, not just the job you can get.
-First we are starting off with the digital side of your life.
+CN have created a series of blogs providing advice for those who are soon to graduate.
+Each blog aims to walk through the steps you can take to help you land the job you want, not just the job you think you can get.

-You want your online presence to help get you a job.
-This means you need to create a persona online which will portray the right image to any prospective employer (which is true for anyone of any industry).
-This doesn’t mean that you have to un-tag yourself from Fresher’s week photos, but it does mean be sensible and make sure your privacy settings are set so that only your friends can view your less sober moments (Be careful who you’re friends with too!).
-We are generation Facebook, so most people should be pretty good at this anyway, but it won’t hurt to check what kind of impression you give to people looking for you online.
+- Creating your own social profile which portrays the right image you would like to share with any prospective employer, will help in your journey to get the job.
+This doesn’t mean that you have to untag yourself from Fresher’s week photos, but it does mean be sensible, and make sure your privacy settings are set so that only your friends can view your less sober moments.
+We are Facebook generation, so most people should be pretty good at this anyway, but it won’t hurt to check what kind of impression you give to people looking for you online.
 If you want a reminder of how we perceive people online, try logging back into your Myspace and see what you make of yourself 10 years ago…

-When filling out your LinkedIn, make sure you use plenty of (relevant) KEYWORDS.
-People can’t read minds, and computers aren’t psychic either – Therefore ensure you have filled out your skills, bio and experience sections with the types of words you commonly see listed under the ‘Requirements’ section of a job specification describing the type of role you have the skills for and are keen to get (adding irrelevant skills will just mean you are inundated with irrelevant jobs which is no good to anyone).
-It’s also handy to add a little pointer to the end of your bio, stating what kind of roles you are interested in and when you might be available – that way you will avoid contact from people who haven’t understood from your other details what you can do.
+- When filling out your LinkedIn, make sure you use plenty of (relevant) KEYWORDS.
+People can’t read minds, and computers aren’t psychic either.
+Fill out your skills, bio and experience sections with the types of words you commonly see listed under the ‘Requirements’ section of a job ad that describes the type of role you have the skills for and are keen to get.
+Adding irrelevant skills to the roles you are looking for will just mean you are inundated with jobs that you are not interested in.
+A little tip at the end of your bio, state what kind of roles you are interested in and also when you might be available.

-The aim here is to become a ‘Thought Leader’, which in other words means you are demonstrating your expertise in the field – and the earlier you do this the better!
+Your goal on social media is to build your profile as a ‘Thought Leader’, which in other words means some who is demonstrating expertise in their field – and the earlier you do this the better!
 In the digital age anyone can voice their opinion, explain to others things they have found interesting, or just show off how good they are!
-Dust off your blog, write about what you find interesting, and get involved with other people!
-Next time we’ll run through some of the best ways to do this, such as using GitHub and StackOverflow.